AbdullaNurFaisal/Depl/README.md

 # Depl
-CSS Flexbox, CSS Grid Practice Project
+This is a front-end web "practice project" which heavily utilizes CSS Flexbox, CSS Grid and some CSS animation.